stefanvictora/hue-scheduler/README.md

   > To simplify the definition, you can use the ``s`` (seconds), ``min`` (minutes) and ``h`` (hours) units.
 For example: ``tr:10s``, ``tr:2min`` or ``tr:1h``.
 Any combination is also possible, like ``1h20min5s10``, as long as the order is kept from largest to smallest unit.
 The units themselves are case-insensitive.

 - ``tr-before``: defines the transition time used *before* the defined start time.
 The additional transition type provided by Hue Scheduler.
 Realistically, the maximally supported value is 24 hours.
-In addition to the seconds and minute shorthand from above, ``tr-before`` also supports setting absolute times, including dynamic sun times (see _Start Time Expression_ section):
+In addition to the seconds and minute shorthand from above, ``tr-before`` also supports setting absolute times, including dynamic solar times (see _Start Time Expression_ section):

   ~~~yacas
   Office  sunrise  on:true  bri:254  tr-before:30min